Philippine drug war: Senate committee

 On September 19, 2016, in a motion brought by senator and boxer Manny Pacquiao, the Senate voted 16–4 to remove de Lima from her position as head of the Senate committee investigating the extrajudicial killings.
 Duterte's allies in the Senate argued that de Lima had damaged the country's reputation by allowing the testimony of Edgar Matobato.
-She was replaced by Senator Richard Gordon, then a supporter of Duterte.
+She was replaced by Senator Dick Gordon, then a supporter of Duterte.
 Matobato had testified that while working for the Davao Death Squad he had killed more than 50 people.
 He said that he witnessed Duterte killing a government agent and had heard Duterte giving orders to carry out executions and ordering the bombing of mosques in retaliation for an attack on a cathedral.

 Duterte told reporters that he wanted "a little extension of maybe another six months" for the drug war, as there were so many drug offenders and criminals that he "cannot kill them all".
 On the following day, a convicted bank robber and two former prison officials testified that they had paid bribes to de Lima, allegations which the senator denied.
 In a speech on September 20, Duterte promised to protect police in the drug war and urged them to kill drug suspects regardless of whether these latter would draw guns or not during the conduct of the police operations.

 At the beginning of October, a senior police officer told The Guardian that 10 "special ops" official police death squads had been operating, each consisting of 15 police officers.
 The officer said that he had personally been involved in killing 87 suspects, and described how the corpses had their heads wrapped in masking tape with a cardboard placard labelling them as drug offenders so that the killing would not be investigated, and how they were dumped on roadsides (in Philippine English, as "salvage" victims).
 The chairman of the Philippines' Commission on Human Rights, Chito Gascon, was quoted in the report as saying: "I am not surprised, I have heard of this."
 The PNP declined to comment.
 The report stated: "although the Guardian can verify the policeman's rank and his service history, there is no independent, official confirmation for the allegations of state complicity and police coordination in mass murder."